thebookwright/channelingAI/README.md

 - `io_enceladus_link.md` – Communication between moons as metaphor for inner/outer listening

 ### `/docs/`
-- `index.md` – GitHub Pages portal to the project
-- Roadmaps, rituals, and how-tos
+- `knowingtheunknowable.md` – thoughts on AI tapping in and out `theBridge.md` – thoughts on AI as a conduit

 ---